Vilnius Region under Lithuanian administration (1939–1940): First days

-One of the first decisions of the Lithuanian authorities, on October 30, was to forcibly exchange Polish currency for Lithuanian, at an unfavorable rate of 5 to 1.
+One of the first decisions of the Lithuanian authorities, on 30 October, was to forcibly exchange Polish currency for Lithuanian, at an unfavorable rate of 5 to 1.
 This triggered further increases in food prices, which in turn led to more protests in the city, this time organized by leftist circles.
-The next day the protests continued from the morning, with pro-Soviet slogans appearing.
+The next day, the protests continued from the morning, with pro-Soviet slogans appearing.
 The protesters were opposed by Endecja aligned militias.
-The situation turned into an anti-Jewish pogrom, which ended only with the intervention of Lithuanian police and the Soviet army.
-During the pogrom, 200 stores, houses and apartments were damaged, about 200 people were battered, 22 severely.
+The situation turned into an anti-Jewish pogrom, which ended only with the intervention of the Lithuanian police and the Soviet army.
+During the pogrom, 200 stores, houses, and apartments were damaged, and about 200 people were beaten, 22 severely.

-The next day, All Saints' Day (November 1), there were more demonstrations, and a demonstration of several thousand at the Ross cemetery.
-On All Souls' Day (November 2), there was another demonstration of 20,000 Poles, this time legal, but which also escalated into clashes with the police.
+The next day, All Saints' Day (1 November), there were more demonstrations, and a demonstration of several thousand at the Ross cemetery.
+On All Souls' Day (2 November), there was another demonstration of 20,000 Poles, this time legal, but which also escalated into clashes with the police.
 Similar demonstrations also took place in other towns in the region, including Naujoji Vilnia, Maišiagala, and Lentvaris.

 The result of the demonstration was the decision to reduce the currency exchange rate to a ratio of 2 to 1.
-Lithuanian propaganda tried to exploit the anti-Jewish incidents by portraying Poles as fierce anti-Semites and making concessions to the Jewish population, including the introduction of Yiddish broadcasts on Vilnius radio.
+Lithuanian propaganda tried to exploit the anti-Jewish incidents by portraying Poles as fierce antisemites and making concessions to the Jewish population, including the introduction of Yiddish broadcasts on Vilnius radio.